ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

    .. note::

-      The installer can be set to *only* install the ROCm dependencies, AMDGPU dependencies, or both and then quit.
+      The installer can be set to *only* install the ROCm dependencies, AMD GPU Driver dependencies, or both and then quit.
 In this case, add ``-only`` to the ``deps=install`` option:

       .. code-block:: shell